john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

     >>> if intial_mass != final_mass:
             raise BadScienceError('Initial and Final masses were not equal.')

-You will never *need* to create your own Exceptions.
+You will never *need* to create your own `Exception`.
 But you may find it useful, particularly in larger projects.

 ## Code Organization